kp0zhiqian/trex_tunnel_traffic_generator/README.md

 You could save this file to the trex path `automation/trex_control_plane/interactive` and start it.

 - Note: The version of Trex should be v2.87 or above!
+- Note: This script is designed for the one port topology, which means the traffic will send out of one trex port and receive traffic on the same port.

 # CLI Options
 ```shell